guru-CAST/AIP_DMTCleaner/README.md

 The script can be invoked from the command prompt as follows:

 ```
-python AIP_DMTCleaner.py [-drop] [-app application_name]
+python AIP_DMTCleaner.py [-drop] [-archive] [-cut_date YYYY-MM-DD HH:MM][-app application_name]
 ```
 The __-drop__ and the __-app__ arguments are optional.
 Providing the __-drop__ argument informs the script that the deliveries need to dropped.
-When this argument is not supplied, the script works as usual, except, the deliveries are not dropped - it only prints informational messages, which is useful as a preview feature, which can be used to determine which deliveries will be potentially dropped.
+When this argument is not supplied, the script only prints informational messages, which is useful as a preview feature, which can be used to determine which deliveries will be potentially dropped.

 The __-app__ argument should be used to target a specific application.
 Else, the script processes all applications.

+The __-archive__ argment is also optional.
+If included deliveries will be purged, otherwise they will be permanently deleted.

+The __-cut_date argument is used to indicate which deliveries should be deleted or purged.
+Only those delivries ealier than the cut date will be acted on.